Doctor of Physical Therapy (DPT)

 DPT 3633.
 Clinical Education Experience 4.
 (8 Credit Hours)

 This course is the second of two final, full-time eight-week supervised clinical experiences completed in the last term of the third year.
 It is designed to provide learners with experiences in direct patient management of various patient populations.
 Learners will have the opportunity to integrate all curricular content and begin to manage a full patient caseload.
 Opportunities are available in a broad spectrum of clinical settings.
 Learners will complete either the inpatient or elective clinical education requirement during this experience.

 DPT 3670.
 Practice Topics.
 (10 Credit Hours)

 Topics within this course include women/men's health, pain management, and integumentary disorders.
 Clinical medicine topics cover renal, gastrointestinal, endocrine, and infectious disease.
 Thrust manipulation is a key focus.
 Complementary therapies such as yoga, tai chi, pilates, and myofascial release are introduced.
 Additional therapeutic exercise strategies are also included.
 Case based learning emphasizes clinical decision making in patient management and efficient use of resources.
 A culminating activity regarding evidence based practice included.

 DPT 3694.
 Professional Issues & Development 6.
 (3.5 Credit Hours)

-The learner will be exposed to business development and skills needed to expand or start up a physical therapy practice.
+The learner will be exposed to business development and skills needed to expand a physical therapy practice.
 Management and compliance programs as well as Legal Aspects of Health Care as related to the delivery of physical therapy services are also addressed.
 During this course the Diversity Health Series is completed and a certificate of completion is awarded.
 This course also includes mandatory professional compliance modules.